Exodus Chapter 1

 died, and all his brothers, and all that generation.

-1:7 And the children of Israel were fertile and increased abundantly, and multiplied, and increased greatly, so that the land was filled with them.
+1:7 And the sons of Israel were fertile and increased abundantly, and multiplied, and increased greatly, so that the land was filled with them.

 Oppressed by a new king

-1:8 And new king arose up a over Egypt, who had not known Josephיוֹסֵף
+1:8 And new king rose up a over Egypt, who had not known Josephיוֹסֵף

 Yosef Meaning: Jehovah shall add, God will add, taken away or praise, fame taken away.
 For more info click here